huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

   text-align: justify;
 }</code></pre>

-This is almost become the de-facto starting point of all my projects.
+This has almost become the de-facto starting point of all my projects.
 Set everything to `border-box`, and usually I'll add in `margin: 0` and `padding: 0` to the universal selector block as my baseline reset.
-But for this demo, I'll just let the browser keep its spacings and just reset the `body` element.
+But for this demo, I'll let the browser keep its spacings and just reset the `body` element.

-This demo is almost purely Chinese, so I just put in Chinese fonts in my font stack and left the system sans-serif as the fallback.
+This demo is almost purely Chinese, so I put in only Chinese fonts in my font stack and left the system sans-serif as the fallback.
 For most cases though, it is a general consensus to put your Latin-based font of choice first.
 The reasoning being, Chinese fonts will have support for basic Latin characters, but not the other way around.

 When the browser encounters any Chinese characters, it won't find them in the Latin-based font family, so it will fallback to the next in line until it finds a font that does.
 If you list the Chinese font first, the browser will use the Latin-based characters found in the Chinese font, and sometimes these glyphs aren't that polished and don't look so good, especially on Windows.